-Whilst using a mobile to browse online, screen space is rather important.
-In order to overcome the challenge of a small screen, designers often use the hamburger icon to hide navigation.
-During this article, we will delve deeper into how and why hidden navigation results in bad UX, and what alternatives can be used by designers to avoid inaccessible navigation.
+While using a mobile to browse online, screen space is essential.
+To overcome the challenge of a small screen, designers often use the hamburger icon to hide navigation.
+During this article, we will delve deeper into how and why hidden navigation results in bad UX, and what alternatives can be used by designers to avoid inaccessible shipping.

 Are you currently, or have you ever worked on digital products?
-If the answer is yes, then you’ve probably already read articles that describe how the hamburger menu is bad for UX metrics.
+If the answer is yes, you’ve probably already read articles describing how the hamburger menu is terrible for UX metrics.
 To keep it simple, the hamburger menu hurts UX because of its low discoverability.
-This statement is actually backed up by numbers from qualitative studies.
-In their studies, the NNGroup found that hidden navigation is ultimately less discoverable than visible navigation.
-Overall, this means that when navigation can’t be seen, users are less likely to use it.
+This statement is backed up by numbers from qualitative studies.
+In their studies, the group found that hidden navigation is ultimately less discoverable than visible navigation.
+Overall, this means that when shipping can’t be seen, users are less likely to use it.
 It is because of this that hamburger menus drive user engagement down.

-The first tab should always be the home page, this is so that the tabs are located in logical order for user flow.
+The first tab should always be the home page; this is so that the costs are located in a logical order for user flow.

-One of the options should constantly be active, therefore visually highlighted.
-You may opt to do this by using a different colour-perhaps a contrasting one.
+One of the options should continuously be active, therefore visually highlighted.
+You may opt to do this by using a different color-perhaps a contrasting one.

 Top tip: To save screen space, be sure to place the navigation bar in a hidden/revealed downward and upward scrolling option.

 Progressively Collapsing Menu – The Progressively Collapsing Menu, which is also known as the “Priority+” pattern, is a menu that adapts according to which screen is being used.
 It ultimately shows as much of the navigation as it possibly can.
 It also puts everything that isn’t priority under a “more” button.
-In simple terms, this is basically a sophisticated take on the ‘Tab Bar’ option, where the amount of navigation options hidden behind the “more” menu depends on the screen space that’s available.
-Many designers believe that this is a more flexible solution than a static ‘Tab Bar’, though everyone has their preferences and it does depend on the context of the overall site.
+In simple terms, this is a sophisticated take on the ‘Tab Bar’ option, where the amount of navigation options hidden behind the “more” menu depends on the available screen space.
+Many designers believe that this is a more flexible solution than a static ‘Tab Bar,’ though everyone has their preferences, and it does depend on the context of the overall site.

 With there being so many different sized mobiles, there isn’t a one-size-fits-all solution here.
 Ultimately it depends on who your users are, your product, and on the overall context.
 That said, the key to any successful navigation icon is information.
-It must be clear, structured, prioritized, and labelled according to your users’ needs.
+It must be clear, structured, prioritized, and labeled according to your users’ needs.
 Successful navigation should be at the top of the priority list for every designer.
-Every single user should understand exactly how to move through your app or website in a stress-free and simple manner.
+Every single user should understand precisely how to move through your app or website in a stress-free and straightforward manner.